yueyoum/make-proxy/README.md

 2.  `proxy server` receive the request from `proxy client`, decrypt it, and sent to the target host.

-3.  `proxy server` got the response from target host, and encrypt response, send back to `proxy client`.
+3.  `proxy server` got the response from target host, then encrypt response, send back to `proxy client`.

 4.  `proxy client` decrypt response received from `proxy server`,